 The Ergonomics program provides information, evaluation and consultation to reduce the risks of developing work-related musculoskeletal disorders.

 The University of Florida Fire Safety program provides assistance and guidance to faculty, staff, students, researchers and guests in university facilities for all fire safety matters.
 The office provides interpretations of fire safety regulations and assists with compliance with these requirements.

-The areas of Hazard Reduction and Ergonomics focus on reducing risk factors in the University work environment as well as on the general campus.
-Specifically, principles of safety, ergonomics, and risk factor mitigation are recommended and applied to promote a safe and healthy workplace and campus environment.
+The area of Hazard Reduction focuses on reducing risk factors in the University work environment as well as on the general campus.
+Specifically, principles of safety and risk factor mitigation are recommended and applied to promote a safe and healthy workplace and campus environment.

 Industrial hygiene is the science and art devoted to the anticipation, recognition, prevention and control of those environmental factors or stresses present in the workplace that have the potential to adversely affect the health and well-being of workers and other members of the University community.

 The UF Office of Risk Management is the liaison for issues related to insurance with the State of Florida Department of Insurance and the Department of Management Services.